scerioli/Global-Preferences-Survey/ReproduceArticle.md

   - *personal* is logic, and it is TRUE if the survey has been performed face-to-face in that country

-  - *avgGenderDiffStd* is the same measurement as avgGenderDiff, but standardized.
+  - *avgGenderDiffRescaled* is the same measurement as avgGenderDiff, but rescaled using the min-max method.

   - *GenderIndex* is numeric and it is the result of the PCA on the four measurements of Gender Equality Indexes (*Date*, *ScoreWEF*, *ValueUN*, and *avgRatioLabor*)

   - *logAvgGDPpcStd* same, but standardized

-  - *GenderIndexStd* same, but standardized

   - *ScoreWEFStd* same, but standardized